wp-plugins/wpbook/README.txt

    no trailing slash.
 Remember it.

    Set the application type to "website"

-   Set the sidenav url to your canvas url

    Set the application to use an iFrame, not fbml, and to "resizable" (Using iFrames lets you use javascript, objects, and other tags
     not allowed in FBML inside blog posts)